ghorbanzade/watchdog/docs/Running.md

 ## Setting Up the Named Pipes

 The two components mentioned above are designed to communicate with eachother through two dedicated named pipes.
-As explained this in the [Design Documentation], this design is far from ideal, since it could lead to unintended behaviors when multiple `watchdog` instances are running at the same time.
+As explained in the [Design] document, this design is far from ideal, since it could lead to unintended behaviors when multiple `watchdog` instances are running at the same time.